-There’s solid, appealing content which acts as an extension and execution of the organisation’s goals and marketing strategy, and then there’s space filler to simply tick that box.
+There’s solid, appealing content which acts as an extension and execution of your organisation’s goals and strategy, and then there’s space filler to simply tick that box.

 Below are the main categories of content, all of which perform different roles.

-Content which interests
+1. Content which interests

-Interest inducing content includes competitions, games, events, conferences and general branding reminders, aimed toward those who have little to no interaction currently with your organisation, but are of a demographic which your product could potentially appeal to.
+Interest inducing content includes competitions, games, events, conferences and general branding reminders, all aimed toward those who have little to no interaction currently with your organisation, but are part of a demographic which your product could potentially appeal to.

-They are the budding customers who would be interested if you were able to reach them, and this is be done through entertaining them with easily shareable, highly interactive content which sparks their interest and draws them in.
+They are the budding customers who would be interested if you were able to reach them, and this is done through entertaining them with easily shareable, highly interactive content which sparks their interest and draws them in.

-Content which teaches
+2. Content which teaches

-This content, which again should be easily shareable, is aimed at more of an explanation of the product on offer, such as informational videos, webinars, instructions, blogs, organisational reports and statistics.
+This content, which again should be easily shareable, is aimed at more of an explanation of the solution on offer, such as informational videos, webinars, instructions, blogs, organisational reports and statistics.

-Content which influences
+3. Content which influences

-Content which converts
+4. Content which converts